Keeping our students and staff safe is a top priority of our college.

-Where an alert is sent to the Safeguarding team, it is dealt with appropriately depending on the severity of the content, which may include a discussion with their tutor/achievement coach or in some instances contact is made with the students’ parents, social worker or the Police.
+Where an alert is sent to the Safeguarding team, it is dealt with appropriately depending on the severity of the content, which may include a discussion with their tutor/Wellbeing Mentors or in some instances contact is made with the students’ parents, social worker or the Police.

 Please note that if any of our students are abusing any of our college devices or not following the IT policy correctly, we reserve the right to suspend their use of the devices or confiscate any that were on loan.

 Nottingham College has a zero tolerance policy when it comes to bullying, harassment and abuse.
 Where an incident is reported to a member of staff, we will always ensure the relevant support is provided, a thorough investigation is conducted and the matter is dealt with appropriately.